attack/barometer/README.md

 queries, so it usually is the case that the same query can only be used for a couple weather services.

-Barometer will allow the use of all query formats for all services It does this by first determining the original query format, then converting the query to a compatible format for each specific weather service.
+Barometer will allow the use of all query formats for all services.
+It does this by first determining the original query format, then converting the query to a compatible format for each specific weather service.